DWGV-AM

-DWGV (792 AM), broadcasting as GVAM 792, is a radio station owned and operated by GV Radios Network Corporation, a subsidiary of Apollo Broadcast Investors through its licensee Cignal TV/MediaScape Inc. The station's studio are located at the 4th Floor, PG Building, McArthur Highway, Barangay Balibago, and its transmitter is located at Sitio Target, Sapangbato, Angeles City, Pampanga Province.
+DWGV (792 AM), broadcasting as GVAM 792, is a radio station owned and operated by GV Radios Network Corporation, a subsidiary of Apollo Broadcast Investors through its licensee Cignal TV/MediaScape Inc. The station's studio are located at the 4th Floor, PG Building, McArthur Highway, Barangay Balibago, and its transmitter is located at Sitio Target, Sapangbato, Angeles City.
 It is the only AM radio station in Pampanga.
-It operates daily from 5 AM to 9 PM.